-Unfortunately, not many people get excited over the words "air conditioning."
-However, Warner Service has compiled some statistics that may make you question your energy-consuming habits.
-Check out our short list (and a few money-saving tips) below:
+Few people get excited over air conditioning.
+Warner Service compiled some statistics that will make you question your energy-consuming habits.
+Check out our short list (and a few money-saving tips).

-- It is more common in American homes to have an air conditioning unit than a dishwasher, garage, or dining room.
+- It's more common in U.S. homes to have an air conditioning unit than a dishwasher, garage, or dining room.

-- Only 42 percent of homeowners call a professional to perform routine maintenance on their A/C unit.
-Those who do schedule appointments have air conditioners that last 40 percent longer than the average A/C lifespan.
+- Only 42 percent of homeowners call a professional to perform routine maintenance on their air conditioner.
+Air conditioners that go through regular HVAC maintenance last 40 percent longer.

-Tip: Call Warner Service for a routine check-up (here’s what a visit from us looks like), or sign up for a residential service agreement, so you can set it and forget it.
+Tip: Call Warner Service for a check-up (here’s what a visit from us looks like).
+For routine maintenance, sign up for a residential service agreement to set it and forget it.

-- 100 million tons of carbon dioxide are released into the air each year, which is about 2 tons per home, via air conditioners.
+- 100 million tons of carbon dioxide release into the air annually, which is about 2 tons per home, via air conditioners.

-- Throughout the second half of the 20th century, almost all A/C units used chlorofluorocarbons (CFCs) as their refrigerant, which are harmful greenhouse gases.
-Some systems today use halogenated CFCs (HCFCs), but they’re just as toxic to the environment.
-Production of this “eco-friendly” alternative is expected to stop by 2030.
+- Throughout the second half of the 20th Century, almost all A/C units used chlorofluorocarbons (CFCs) as their refrigerant, which are harmful greenhouse gases.
+Some current HVAC systems use halogenated CFCs (HCFCs), but they’re as toxic to the environment.
+Production of this “eco-friendly” alternative expects to stop by 2030.

-- Households in the Northeast are most likely to use window or wall air conditioning units while homes in the South are most likely to use central A/C equipment.
-Here's how you can keep cool without blasting the A/C.
+- Northeastern homes are most likely to use window or wall air conditioners.
+Southern homes are most likely to use central A/C. Here's how you can keep cool without blasting the air conditioning.

 - Turning on the air conditioner in a hybrid gas-electric vehicle results is a greater loss of gas mileage.

-Tip: Programmable thermostats can save homeowners up to $180 per year, so install one as soon as possible.
+Tip: Programmable thermostats save homeowners up to $180 per year.
+Install one as soon as possible.

-- If air conditioning were as popular and accessible throughout the world as it is in America, the greatest demand would be represented in India, China, Indonesia, Nigeria, and Pakistan, respectively.
+- If air conditioning were as popular and accessible throughout the world as it is in the US, the greatest demand would be in India, China, Indonesia, Nigeria, and Pakistan.

 - Summer peak electricity demand is about 22 percent higher than the height of demand in the winter.